-For ODBC format, the Connection File Name must be a pre-existing connection file (see "ODBC Manager").
+For ODBC format, the Connection File Name must be a pre-existing connection file (see "ODBC Manager" on page 39).
 You will be prompted for a file name.

 Destination

 If the output is labels or letters, it can be previewed on the screen or printed directly.